soilspectroscopy/ossl-manual/docs/index.md

 ## What is soil spectroscopy? {.unnumbered}

 Soil spectroscopy is the measurement of light absorption when light in the [visible, near infrared or mid infrared (Vis–NIR–MIR) regions of the electromagnetic spectrum](https://en.wikipedia.org/wiki/Electromagnetic_spectrum) is applied to a soil surface.
 The proportion of the incident radiation reflected by soil is sensed through Vis–NIR–MIR reflectance spectroscopy.
-These characteristic spectra (see Fig. below) can then be used to estimate numerous soil attributes including: particle size, mineral and organic compounds, and water.
+These characteristic spectra (see Fig. below) can then be used to estimate numerous soil attributes including: particle size distribution, mineral and organic compounds, and water.

 <div class="figure" style="text-align: center">
 <img src="img/Spectroscopy-Schematic.jpeg" alt="Schematic explanation of the soil spectroscopy.
 For more info see: https://soilspectroscopy.org/." width="100%" />